 The recommended starting dose for all patients is 30 mg, taken a needed approximately 1 to 3 hours prior to sexual activity.
 If the effect of 30 mg is insufficient and the side effects are acceptable, the dose may be increased to the maximum recommended dose of 60 mg.
 The maximum recommended dosing frequency is one dose every 24 hours.
 Priligy may be taken with or without food.
 The physician who elects to prescribe Priligy for the treatment of premature ejaculation should evaluate the risks and patient-reported benefits of the medicinal product after the first four weeks of treatment or after 6 doses to assess the patient risk-benefit balance and to determine whether continuing treatment with Priligy is appropriate.

 Priligy is for oral use.
 Tablets should be swallowed whole.
 It is recommended that tablets be taken with at least one full glass of water.
-Patients should be cautioned to avoid situations where injury could result should syncope or its prodromal symptoms such as dizziness or lightheadedness occur (see precautions).Reasons why you should buy Priligy if you have Premature Ejaculation
+Patients should be cautioned to avoid situations where injury could result should syncope or its prodromal symptoms such as dizziness or lightheadedness occur (see precautions).Buy Priligy (Dapoxetine) Premature Ejaculation